DeadlyStream/ds-kotor-modding-wiki/en/pages/tools_overview.md

 Convert model files from the binary MDL/MDX format to an ASCII format that modeling programs can read, and back again.
 The Renamer and Replacer functions can also make certain edits directly to binary MDL/MDX models without having to decompile.

+Note that the version of MDLOps available on DS is outdated.
+The most recent version is available from ndix UR's Github repo here.

 ### [MDLEdit](https://deadlystream.com/files/file/1150-mdledit/) by bead-v ###